FreshMozzarella/Project-Blackjack/README.md

 [Link to pdf explaining the rules](assets/other/Rules-for-Basic-Blackjack.pdf)

 ## TODO
 * Luigi rises from the board animation
 * Golf clap audio when you do well or win
 * Luigi stock sound effects
 * A coin betting system
+* Insurance buying and betting system
+* pay ratio 3 to 2 for bets

 <!-- A README.md file with these sections: